Affiliate marketing has skyrocketed my blog income (- ANYONE can make money online with affiliate marketing!)

 You can check out Michelle’s Blog at www.makingsenseofcents.com

-So, have you tried affiliate marketing and been wildly unsuccessful?
+Have you tried to make money affiliate marketing and been wildly unsuccessful?
 (Or not tried it at all?)

 Before I took Making Sense of Affiliate Marketing, I had all the affiliate links up on my blog, but I wasn’t seeing many conversions.
 There is a right way AND a wrong way to use affiliate links, and Michelle walks you though all of that.